TabularEditor/TabularEditorDocs/onboarding/installation.md

 > [!NOTE]
 > For multi-user license types, you will need to enter your e-mail address in addition to the license key.
 Tabular Editor 3 will prompt you to do so, if the license key you enter represents a multi-user license.

-### Requesting a trial license

-If you haven't used Tabular Editor 3 before, you are eligible to a free 30-day trial.
-When choosing this option, you will be prompted for an e-mail address.
-We use the e-mail address to validate whether or not you have an existing activation of Tabular Editor 3.

-> [!NOTE]
-> Tabular Editor ApS will not sent unsolicited e-mails or forward your e-mail address to third parties, when signing up for a 30-day trial license.
-View our @privacy-policy for more information.

 ### Changing a license key

 When Tabular Editor 3 is activated, you may change your license key in the Help menu by choosing "About Tabular Editor".